 A huge benefit of virtual coaching is that you can have clients from anywhere in the world.
 Zoom is amazing for this type of coaching, and if you clients would like, you can record the session and send it to them, so they can review it again when they want.

 You can either email your coaching content to your client before you meet of send it after your session as review.
 I like to send it ahead of time so they can look it over and then we can dive into the areas that they need help with the most.
 But you can do what works best for you.

 You would charge the same fee for this type of coaching as you would in-person coaching.

 You’ll have to decide where you would like to meet.
 Is there somewhere that is private that meets your needs and the needs of your client?
 Will you have to pay rent?
 Can you join forces with another health professional to provide services at their facility?
 This will have to be figured into the price of your coaching program.
 I did all of my coaching virtually, so this was never an issue.

 As you think about your coaching program and the level of support you want to provide for your clients, get really clear on what that looks like.
 Write it down and map it all out.
 Do a brain dump if you aren’t quite sure.

 I know I included a lot of information here, and I hope it gave you some great ideas.
 I recommend you take action by reading through this again, take notes, brainstorm, and then plan out the structure of your own program.

 If you have time to put your own program together, that’s fantastic.
 Not everyone has the time, patience, or the desire.
 Believe me, I know how many hours go into putting something like this together (and it always takes more time than you think it will).

-If you want to have a coaching program that’s already done for you, has been tried and tested on hundreds of people, you can find out about the Coach with Confidence program here.
-It’s a completely customizable program that includes all of the topics I listed above.
+If you want to have a coaching program that’s already done for you, has been tried and tested on thousands of people, you can find out about the Coach with Confidence program here.
+It’s a completely customizable health coaching program that includes all of the topics I listed above.